 You see these catastrophic events taking place in these third world countries and you can't help but wonder why they must continuously live such cruel lives-- never getting a break.

 Haiti was just finally getting on her feet after being battered by several severe hurricanes in the past few years.
 When I visited back in 1998, it was and continues to be the poorest country in the Western Hemisphere You can't even begin to wrap your head around the poverty there.
-One half of the population lives on less than 1 dollar a day.

 We saw dead bodies in the gutters.